ballerina-platform/ballerina-distribution/examples/grpc-client-basic-auth/grpc_client_basic_auth.md

    ::: code grpc_client_basic_auth.bal :::

-Execute the command below to run the client.
 Setting up the client is the same as setting up the unary RPC client with additional configurations.
 You can refer to the [unary RPC client](/learn/by-example/grpc-client-unary/) to implement the client used here.

+## Prerequisites
->**Tip:** As a prerequisite to running the client, start the [Basic Auth file user store service](/learn/by-example/grpc-service-basic-auth-file-user-store/) or [Basic Auth LDAP user store service](/learn/by-example/grpc-service-basic-auth-ldap-user-store/).
+- Start the [Basic Auth file user store service](/learn/by-example/grpc-service-basic-auth-file-user-store/) or [Basic Auth LDAP user store service](/learn/by-example/grpc-service-basic-auth-ldap-user-store/) service examples.

+Execute the command below to run the client.

    ::: out grpc_client_basic_auth.out :::